kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

      rules                                       |    5
      5 files changed, 520 insertions(+), 1 deletion(-)

-Because more than `changelog` has changed, we have commits to deconstruct.
+Any time you see `changelog` and any other file(s) changing in a single commit, it's guaranteed that you'll need to deconstruct it; `changelog` should only ever change in it own commit.
+You should still look over commits to make sure, but this is a dead giveaway.

-If there are no commits to deconstruct, continue to [Finish deconstructing](#finish-deconstructing).
+If there are no commits to deconstruct, simply [add the deconstruct tag](#finish-deconstructing) and move on.

 #### Identify logical changes

-5 files have changed.
+In our example, 5 files have changed.
 We'd like to separate the changes into logical units, where:

  * All changelog changes go to one commit called `changelog`.
  * Update maintainer (in debian/control) goes to one commit called `update maintainers`.